When the Office Disappears, What Tells You What to Work On Next?

 Decision fatigue is the deterioration in decision quality after a long session of decision-making, as described in Pignatiello, Martin, and Hickman’s conceptual analysis [7].

 Why six and not three or ten?
-George Miller’s classic research suggested working memory holds roughly seven items, and Nelson Cowan’s more recent work in Current Directions in Psychological Science revised that estimate closer to four chunks for active processing [8].
-Six sits in the sweet spot – enough to fill a productive day, few enough to hold in your head without strain.
+The number sits in a well-studied range for how much we can hold in mind at once.
+George Miller’s classic 1956 work suggested short-term memory holds roughly seven items, plus or minus two [10], while Nelson Cowan’s more recent research in Current Directions in Psychological Science revised the active limit downward, arguing that working memory effectively holds closer to four chunks once rehearsal and chunking are controlled [8].
+Six sits between those poles: enough to fill a productive day, few enough to stay close to what you can comfortably keep in your head.

 How Do You Apply the Ivy Lee Method?
 The 5-Step Evening Process